Tikamin557/Ts-Core/docs/ModderGuide.md

 T's Core also provides custom Tile Actions and Game State Queries for additional gameplay behavior and conditions.
 These smaller features are documented in the **[Other Features Guide](ModderGuide_OtherFeatures.md)**.

-T's Core also provides additional Content Patcher features such as custom tokens...
+T's Core also provides additional Content Patcher features such as custom tokens, extended Content Pack reloading for development, and conditional GMCM field visibility based on installed mods.

 Each system has its own setup and available options.
 See the corresponding guide in the [Detailed Documentation](#-detailed-documentation) section for details and examples.